EECS150/asic_labs_fa21/lab2/spec.md

 Now, examine the waveforms in DVE.
 Notice that the waveforms look similar to, but not exactly the same as the results from simulating the RTL-level simulation of the design.
 Let’s see why.
 By default, the logic gates behave ideally.
-Depending the operating conditions of the chip—voltage, process variation, temperature—the delay through a gate will be known.
+Depending on the operating conditions of the chip—voltage, process variation, temperature—the delay through a gate will be known.
 CAD tools do this calculation for you, and annotate the delay onto the gates using an SDF file like the one you just saw.